stapi-spec/stapi-spec/terminology.md

 # Terminology / Ontology

 During the tasking sprint 2024, we realize that all providers call the same things slightly differently, but are mostly share the same concepts.
-Also, we found some confusion about what the ´orders´ and ´products´ refer to in STAT current proposal.
+Also, we found some confusion about what the ´orders´, ´opportunities´ and ´products´ refer to in STAT current proposal.

-## Layers
+## Findings
 We've found that more or less we all do the same operations at different layers.

 - **Business:** the to most level for any company, where we expect our customers to interact with us through.
 At this level, we all handle business logic operations like order fulfillment logic, archive/tasking discrimination/ retasking, etc.